 4.1 Explain mortgagee sales in terms of the identified client and sale process to meet legal requirements, in accordance with industry requirements.

 4.2 Explain how mortgagee sales differ from other common methods of sale, in accordance with industry requirements.

-Range includes but is not limited to – licensee obligations, client disclosures, vendor warranties, chattels, possession.
+Range includes but is not limited to – licensee obligations, vendor warranties, chattels, possession.